-The project occurs along the eastern margin of the Cambria icefield, approximately seven kilometres east of the advanced-staged Red Mountain deposit that was recently acquired by Ascot Resources from IDM Mining and 20 kilometres northeast of Strikepoint's Porter silver property.
-The Willoughby property is underlain by upper Triassic Stuhini rocks and lower Jurassic Hazelton volcanic and sedimentary rocks that have been intruded by an early Jurassic-aged hornblende-feldspar porphyry, similar to and potentially comagmatic with the Goldslide intrusive suite at Red Mountain.
-Intrusive-related mineralized zones primarily comprise pyrite with lesser pyrrhotite, sphalerite, galena, chalcopyrite and native gold.
-Eight gold and silver mineralized zones have been identified to date over a one-kilometre-strike-length mineralization trend.
+The project is located along the eastern margin of the Cambria icefield, approximately seven kilometres east of the advanced-staged Red Mountain gold deposit that was recently acquired by Ascot Resources from IDM Mining.
+Upper Triassic Stuhini rocks and Lower Jurassic Hazelton volcano-sedimentary rocks underlay the property, subsequently intruded by an early Jurassic-aged hornblende-feldspar porphyry, like and potentially comagmatic with the Goldslide intrusive suite at Red Mountain.
+Intrusive-related mineralized zones consist of primary pyrite with lesser pyrrhotite, sphalerite, galena, chalcopyrite and native gold.
+Eight gold and silver mineralized zones have been identified to date over a one-kilometre strike-length mineralization trend.

 About Strikepoint Gold Inc.

-Strikepoint is a gold exploration company focused on building high-grade precious metals resources in Canada.
+Strikepoint Gold is a gold exploration company focused on building high-grade precious metals resources in Canada.
 The company controls two advanced-stage exploration assets in British Columbia's Golden Triangle.
-The past-producing high-grade silver Porter project and the high-grade gold property Willoughby, which is adjacent to Red Mountain.
-The company also owns portfolio of gold properties in the Yukon.

 We seek Safe Harbor.